Hanbok: Material and color

+Undyed white hanbok, or minbok, was the most popular style among commoners from antiquity until the 1950s, and colored hanbok was only worn on special occasions or by people of specific trades.
+The reasons for the practice, however, are still in dispute.

 The upper classes wore hanbok of closely woven ramie cloth or other high-grade lightweight materials in warm weather and of plain and patterned silks the rest of the year.
 Commoners were restricted by law as well as resources to cotton at best.

 The upper classes wore a variety of colors, though bright colors were generally worn by children and girls and subdued colors by middle-aged men and women.
 Commoners were restricted by law to everyday clothes of white, but for special occasions they wore dull shades of pale pink, light green, gray, and charcoal.
 The color of the chima showed the wearer's social position and statement.
 For example, a navy color indicated that a woman had a son(s).
 Only the royal family could wear clothing with geumbak-printed patterns (gold leaf) on the bottom of the chima.

 Headdresses

 Both men and women wore their hair in a long braid until they were married, at which time the hair was knotted.
 A man's hair was knotted in a topknot called sangtu on the top of the head, and the woman's hair was rolled into a ball-shaped form or komeori and was set just above the nape of the neck.